 Low Cost Spay & Neuter Information

-Appointments can be requested via our online scheduling service
+Appointments can now be requested via our online scheduling service.

 If you are unable to request an appointment, (for example, if the page says none are available) then all appointments are unfortunately full and you will have to try the following Monday.

 We will be opening one week of appointments at a time.
 Appointments will be opened each Monday at 5pm.
 Please note that our appointment availability is still quite limited, so we recommend requesting your appointment as soon as the schedule goes live.
 Once your request has been reviewed by our Clinic Staff, you will receive a confirmation email.